premailer/css_parser/README.md

 bundle exec rake
 ```

-Runs on Ruby/JRuby 1.9.2 or above.
+Runs on Ruby 3.0/JRuby 9.4 or above.

 # Credits